wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 * Ability to add leaks manually.
 * Ability to make your own decisions on how the leaked data problems should be remediated in each case.

-Remediation via blocking leaked tokens works effectively even if you do not know at some moment all the places where the leaked tokens are used in your API.
-This gives you time to study all the places and regenerate tokens there.
-Once this is done, you can mark leak as closed - protection will stop as you do not need it anymore.

 ## Visualization of found leaks

 The **API Leaks** section provides rich visual representation for your current situation regarding found API leaks.
 This representation is interactive: you can click diagram elements to filter leaks by risk levels and sources.